A Public Sculpture of the legendary Regency Lesbian Miss Anne Lister

-I am currently casting a small scale model, (maquette), of Regency Lesbian icon Miss Anne Lister, (nick named 'Gentleman Jack' by disproving locals in her time).
-This is to present in life like, full colour, patinated, foundry bronze, to the University York in the autumn of 2021, for their consideration as to placing a life sized public statue outside their newly built Anne Lister College in the city of York, UK.
+I have cast a small scale model, (maquette), of Regency Lesbian icon Miss Anne Lister, (nick named 'Gentleman Jack' by disproving locals in her time).
+This is to present in life like, full colour, patinated, foundry bronze, to the University York in December 2021, for their consideration as to placing a life sized public statue outside their newly built Anne Lister College in the city of York, UK.

-If you'd like to see the finished maquette in the round, the link to my video of the completed maquette on Instagram is here!
+If you'd like to see the finished maquette in the round, the link to my video of the completed maquette on YouTube is here

-If you would like to buy one of the bronze limited edition of 25 Anne Lister maquettes, I am taking orders now!
-The finished maquette will cost £2,700, and measures 30cm x 20cm x 25cm so suitable for desk tops and deep mantlepieces.
+If you would like to buy one of the bronze limited edition of 50 Anne Lister maquettes, I am taking orders now!
+The finished bronze mini Miss Lister costs £2,700, and measures 30cm x 20cm x 25cm so suitable for desk tops and deep mantlepieces.
 The early parts of the edition are the most collectable and will be given on a first come first served basis.
 A 50% deposit of £1,350 secures your number of the edition.
 The 1st of the edition has already been purchased but the 2nd of the edition is available.
 You can enquire about purchasing an Anne Lister limited edition here.

 This project has the support of the York LGBT Forum, the York LGB History Month, the National LGB History Month, the York Civic Trust, The York City Council Equalities and Communities Department, the Gender Equalities Department of the University of York and the Archaeology and Women's Studies Departments of the University of York.

 This project also has the support of 10,000+ people worldwide who signed my petition that it was time this amazing lesbian pioneer was properly honoured in the form of a public statue.